 The secondary mission of CCC is to provide meaningful work, training, and education programs for inmates who do not meet the criteria for assignment to a conservation camp.
 These alternative assignments include academic and vocational trade programs, facility maintenance jobs, food service positions, and other facility support assignments.
 CCC offers a wide assortment of positive leisure-time activities, including numerous self-help improvement programs, such as literacy, addiction recovery, veterans' affairs, religious services, athletic programs, and Page Turners Anonymous.

 CCC is comprised of four facilities and 18 conservation camps.
 The original Institution was built in 1963, and encompasses the Level I and Level II facilities which are a dormitory design.
 In 1983, the minimum support facility was constructed, and in 1988, CCC’s 270 Level III was brought on line.

-Suzanne M. Peery has been the acting Warden at the California Correctional Center since 2016.
+Suzanne M. Peery has been the Warden or acting Warden at the California Correctional Center since 2016.
 Warden Peery served as the acting warden from January 2016, until her confirmation as warden on June 29, 2017.